 8. Duct Insulation

-Poor insulation or air leaks can lead to loss of conditioned air, adding hundreds to your electricity bill.
+Poor insulation or duct leaks can lead to loss of conditioned air, adding hundreds to your electricity bill.
 Experts estimate that about 20 to 30% of the air that moves through ducts is lost due to leaks.
 Sealing and insulating ducts can conserve energy and reduce your AC costs.

 Installing New Duct Systems:

 Even well-sealed and insulated ducts will leak some air.
 As a result, many new homes are being built with ducts installed in spaces falling under the home’s air and thermal boundaries.
-This helps prevent the loss of conditioned air and helps save 15% on cooling costs.
+This helps prevent the loss of conditioned air and helps save up to 15% on cooling costs.

 Insulating Existing Systems: